Suhel-Kap/m3tadao/Sponsor Docs/Tableland.md

        https://testnet.tableland.network/query?s=SELECT%20*%20FROM%20M3taHire_80001_3143

-=> We are also introducing a Storage Contract to Store all of our SQL Statements so m3tadao contracts that Integrate Tableland does not have to waste the contract limit size in bytes for sql string statements!!!
+=> We are also introducing a Storage Contract to Store all of our SQL Statements.That way m3tadao contracts that Integrate Tableland does not have to waste the contract limit size in bytes for sql string statements!!!

+=> This is our main Contract that is mainly uses Tableland => https://github.com/Suhel-Kap/m3tadao/blob/main/contracts/contracts/m3taDao.sol

 => The Query Contract is located in that address on mumbai testnet => [0x7Db13fC6D1eBD131E2e6CA3bD7b3cD1e4eBB8443](https://mumbai.polygonscan.com/address/0x469205fE9B115195BA73509FC6F8561c49b9E1e2#code)